60th Communications Squadron keeps Travis AFB connected amid pandemic

 |0

-This work, 60th Communications Squadron keeps Travis AFB connected amid pandemic [Image 3 of 3], by SrA Jonathon Carnell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 60th Communications Squadron keeps Travis AFB connected amid pandemic, by SrA Jonathon Carnell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT